-If enabled, SmartRoam manages the dynamic list of APs belonging to the same network as the AP to which the WiBox is currently associated and stores relevant selection criteria for this list.
-The WiBox uses these criteria to identify a candidate AP.
-If the candidate AP is not the current one, the WiBox dissociates from the current AP and associates to the candidate.
+If enabled, the Lantronix SmartRoam technology manages the dynamic list of APs belonging to the same network as the AP to which the WiBox 2100E is currently associated and stores relevant selection criteria for this list.
+The WiBox 2100E uses these criteria to identify a candidate AP.
+If the candidate AP is not the current one, the WiBox 2100E dissociates from the current AP and associates to the candidate.

-The roaming technology also triggers candidate selection if the WiBox reaches the boundaries of good signal coverage for the current AP instead of waiting until signal quality degrades substantially.
+The roaming technology also triggers candidate selection if the WiBox 2100E reaches the boundaries of good signal coverage for the current AP instead of waiting until signal quality degrades substantially.

-Choose to enable \mathbf{Y} (Yes) or disable \mathbf{N} (No) Lantronix's Smart Roam technology.
-The default value is \mathbf{N} .
+Choose to enable Y (Yes) or disable N (No) SmartRoam technology.
+The default value is N.

+'''

-Enable Soft AP Roaming (Y) ?
+Enable Soft AP Roaming <Y> ?

+'''